Packing cycles in undirected group-labelled graphs: Introduction

-Theorem \ref{flatwallundirectedtheorem} is a refinement the flat wall theorem of Robertson and Seymour \cite{RobSeyXIII} to undirected group-labelled graphs, and is analogous to the aforementioned structure theorem of Huynh, Joos, and Wollan for directed group-labelled graphs.
-While the outline of our proof of Theorem \ref{flatwallundirectedtheorem} closely resembles their proof, there are (in some places significant) technical complications in dealing with undirected group-labelled graphs that are absent in the directed setting.
-Upon giving the necessary definitions to state Theorem \ref{flatwallundirectedtheorem}, we sketch the outline of its proof (see section \ref{sec:maintheorem}) and point out where the complications occur.
+Theorem \ref{flatwallundirectedtheorem} is a refinement of the flat wall theorem of Robertson and Seymour \cite{RobSeyXIII} to undirected group-labelled graphs.
+Our proof follows the outline of the proof of Huyhn, Joos, and Wollan \cite{HuyJooWol} for directed group-labelled graphs, which is itself an extension of the proofs in \cite{GeeGer, GeeGerReeSeyVet}.
+However, there are (in some places significant) technical complications in dealing with undirected group-labelled graphs that are absent in the directed setting.
+Upon giving the necessary definitions to state Theorem \ref{flatwallundirectedtheorem}, we sketch an outline of its proof (see section \ref{sec:maintheorem}) and point out where the complications occur.